nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Features

 **Introduction**<br>
 TAPA offers a plethora of features at your disposal.
 However, you need to use different command formats to execute the various features.
-Before diving in to TAPA's commands and features, do read the following notes to understand how to format your command inputs to TAPA:
+Before diving into TAPA's commands and features, do read the following notes to understand how to format your command inputs to TAPA:

 <div markdown="block" class="alert alert-info">